alanvivona/microservices/README.md

   Delete item:
   > curl 'http://localhost:8080/item/1' -X DELETE

-## Tests
+## Unit Tests
-Tests for the items API are present on app/src/api/app/items/items_test.go
+There are some unit tests for the items API on app/src/api/app/items/items_test.go

+## Integration Tests
+I've wrote some integration tests for the app.
+You can find then on integration-tests/integration_test.go